Ultimate Guide to Caravan Security Locks: Protecting Your Investment

 Steady Leg Locks

-Effectiveness: These locks prevent the stabiliser legs from being retracted, adding another obstacle for criminals attempting to tow the caravan away.
+Effectiveness: These locks prevent the stabilizer legs from being retracted, adding another obstacle for criminals attempting to tow the caravan away.

 Hitch Locks